anika1222/DH110-2021F/README.md

 # DH110-2021F

-This ia a repository for the DH 110 – UI + UX Design @ UCLA.
+This ia a repository for the DH 110 – UI + UX Design course @ UCLA.